Environment Variables and Secrets#

 Tip

-To mark an environment variable as required and make SkyPilot forcefully check its existence (errors out if not specified), set it to an empty string or null in the task YAML.
-For example, WANDB_API_KEY and HF_TOKEN in the following task YAML are marked as required:
+To mark an environment variable or secret as required and make SkyPilot forcefully check its existence (errors out if not specified), set it to null in the task YAML.
+For example, LEARNING_RATE, HF_TOKEN, and WANDB_API_KEY in the following task YAML are marked as required:

 envs: